fairy-root/Zsh-Shortcuts-Plugin/README.md

 ## Contributing

-Contributions are welcome!
+Your contributions are always welcome!
 Feel free to open an issue or submit a pull request.

 ## License